learn-co-curriculum/model-class-methods-reading/README.md

-**Just Between Us:** We haven't pleased everyone because someone will inevitably want to now filter on the combination of an author and a date, and we could do that, but today, in this lesson, we're going to stand against the slings and arrows of [scope creep](https://en.wikipedia.org/wiki/Scope_creep)!
+**Just Between Us:** We haven't pleased everyone because someone will inevitably want to now filter on the combination of an author and a date.
+We could do that, but today, in this lesson, we're going to stand against the slings and arrows of [scope creep](https://en.wikipedia.org/wiki/Scope_creep)!

-### Refactoring Out Of The View
+### Refactoring out of the View

 Okay.
 We did it!
 We added our filters.
-But we understand that in MVC, we separate concerns, and put code in the right place, and looking at that view cluttered with so much *business logic* got us like:
+But we understand that in MVC we separate concerns and put code in the right place.
+Looking at our current `posts#index` view cluttered with so much *business logic* got us like:

 ![Nick Miller NO](http://i.giphy.com/D0psmHNJTFdiE.gif)